-- A HRA Proforma was conducted due to proximity and ecological connectivity with the River Tay SAC and no LSE of the works on the designated features of the site were identified. - The scheme will be located within the existing A9 trunk road boundary. - The scheme is located within the Cairngorms National Park.
-Resurfacing works entail like-for-like resurfacing and no change to the visual landscape is expected. - There are no residential or commercial properties located within 300m of the scheme. - The site compound will be located on made ground within TM.
+- The scheme will be located within the existing A9 trunk road boundary. - The scheme is located within the Cairngorms National Park.
+Resurfacing works entail like-for-like resurfacing and no change to the visual landscape is expected. - There are 5 residential properties in proximity to the scheme, the closest of which lies 25m west of the A9 trunk road boundary. - The site compound will be located on made ground within TM. - Although works are located within proximity of various European designated biodiversity sites, a HRA concluded that no Likely Significant Effects would occur as a result of the scheme completion.